 "It is expressly to be noted that attraction and repulsion are not regarded here as so-called 'forces', but as simple forms of motion."
 [Engels (1954), p.71.]

-In other words, it loos like forces should be regarded as "useful fictions" even in DM.
-As noted above, Engels was aware of the anthropomorphic origin of the concept of force.
+In other words, it looks like forces should be regarded as "useful fictions" even in DM.
+As noted above, Engels was well aware of the anthropomorphic origin of the concept of force.
 So, for once, his scientific intuitions appear not to have let him down.

-But, even if DL presented us with a viable option, it isn't easy to see how, on DL-grounds, one form of motion could in fact 'contradict' another form of motion.
+But, even if DM presented us with a viable option, it isn't easy to see how, on DM-grounds, one form of motion could in fact 'contradict' another form of motion.
 Classically, if one body alters another's motion, it would have to exert a force of some sort on it, which would introduce the very things Engels tried hard to eliminate.

 In that case, dialecticians can't afford to take heed of this rare example of Engelsian good sense.
-And that is why they all ignore it.
+And, of course, that is why they all ignore it.

-On the other hand, if we admit the existence of classical forces -- that is, if we accept that they are more than just the complex ways of speaking about the interaction or relative motion of bodies (and thus if we reject Engels's advice) -- then the DM-account still won't work.
+On the other hand, if we admit the existence of classical forces -- that is, if we accept that they are more than just the complex ways of speaking about the interaction, or relative motion, of bodies (hence, if we reject Engels's advice) -- then the DM-account still won't work.
 That is because all such changes are in fact produced by a single resultant force operating in the system, not by two 'contradictory' forces.

 In that case, if nature must be populated with forces -- and if the present author is allowed for a moment to indulge in some insincere, a priori, Superscience of her own --, change would then be the result, not of struggle, but of cooperation, unity and harmony between forces as they naturally combine to produce change by means of this cooperatively formed resultant, helpfully assisting particles on their way.
 Hence, we should rather raise an analogy here with logical tautologies -- not contradictions -- and argue alongside other ancient mystics (following on the excellent precedent set by Hegel) that nature is indeed governed by forces of empathy, affection and love.